 The Khorosh family are proof that energy efficiency is gradually becoming popular among Ukrainians.
 “From the start, we wanted our building [our house] to be energy efficient,” expresses Oleksiy Khorosh.
 “And when I learned about the IQ energy programme, I realised that I could do everything faster."

 With the help of the co-financing programme, Oleksiy installed a gas boiler and heating system in his house, as well as insulated floors.

 He admits that in order to apply for the programme, he needed to study all the relevant documentation carefully.
 “I chose quite expensive categories of equipment.
-The process of collecting documents was worth it, because the size of the grant paid by the European Union within the IQ energy programme is substantial.”
+The process of collecting documents was worth it, because the size of the grant paid by E5P fund within the IQ energy programme is substantial.”

 However, it is not necessary to be a specialist in all the technical aspects of energy efficiency in order to benefit from the programme.
 In fact, all materials, standards and criteria for energy efficient equipment can be found in a catalogue on the IQ energy website.